 The major types of studies addressed in this guide are:

-Proposed Plan Application (“PPA”) Study - study done to determine if any addition or change to the system has a significant adverse effect on stability, reliability or operating characteristics of the PTF or Non-PTF transmission system.(See Section I.3.9 of the OATT).
-Note that this does not need to be an independent study but can be submission or supplementation of another study such as a System Impact Study or Transmission Solutions Study as long as appropriate system conditions were included in that study.
+Proposed Plan Application (PPA) Study – Study done to determine if any addition or change to the New England transmission system has a significant adverse effect on stability, reliability, or operating characteristics of the PTF or non-PTF transmission system (See Section I.3.9 of the OATT).
+Note: This does not need to be an independent study but can be a submission or supplementation of another study such as a System Impact Study or transmission Solutions Study, as long as appropriate system conditions were included in that study.

-System Impact (“SIS”) Study - study done to determine the system upgrades required to interconnect a new or modified generating facility (See Schedule 22 of the OATT, Section 7 and Schedule 23 of the OATT, Section 3.4), to determine the system upgrades required to interconnect an Elective Transmission Upgrade (See Schedule 25 of the OATT, Section 7), or to determine the system upgrades required to provide transmission service pursuant to the OATT.
+System Impact Study (SIS) – Study done to determine the system upgrades required to interconnect a new or modified generating facility (See Schedule 22, Section 7 and Schedule 23, Section 3.4 of the OATT), to determine the system upgrades required to interconnect an Elective Transmission Upgrade (See Schedule 25, Section 7 of the OATT), or to determine the system upgrades required to provide transmission service pursuant to the OATT.
 A Feasibility Study is often the first step in the interconnection study process and may be done as part of the System Impact Study or separately.

-Transmission Needs Assessment - study done to assess the adequacy of the PTF system (See OATT Section II, Attachment K, Section 4)
+Transmission Needs Assessment – Study done to assess the adequacy of the New England PTF (See Attachment K, Section 4.1 of the OATT).

-Transmission Solutions Study - study done to develop regulated solutions to issues identified in a Transmission Needs Assessment of the PTF system (See OATT Section II, Attachment K, Section 4.2 (b))
+Transmission Solutions Study – Study done to develop regulated solutions to issues identified in a transmission Needs Assessment of the New England PTF (See Attachment K, Section 4.2[b] of the OATT).

-Public Policy Transmission Study – study done to develop a rough estimate of the cost and benefits of high-level concepts that could meet transmission needs driven by Public Policy Requirements.
-Later sections of this document do not include specific assumptions for a Public Policy Transmission Study since the scope of the required studies is dependent upon specific and unique Public Policy Requirements.
-(See OATT Section II, Attachment K, Section 4A.3)
+Public Policy Transmission Study – Study done to develop a rough estimate of the cost and benefits of high-level concepts that could meet transmission needs driven by Public Policy Requirements.
+Later sections of this document do not include specific assumptions for a Public Policy Transmission Study since the scope of the required studies is dependent upon specific and unique Public Policy Requirements (See Attachment K, Section 4A.3 of the OATT).

-NPCC Area Transmission Review - study to assess Bulk Power System reliability (See NPCC Directory #1, Appendix B)
+NPCC Area Transmission Review – Study to assess reliability of the New England BPS (See NPCC Directory #1, Appendix B).

-Bulk Power System (“BPS”) Testing - study done to determine if Elements should be classified as part of the Bulk Power System (See NPCC Document A-10, Classification of Bulk Power System Elements)
+Bulk Power System (BPS) Testing – Study done to determine if Elements should be classified as part of the Bulk Power System (See NPCC Document A-10).

-Transfer Limit Study - study done to determine the range of megawatts (“MW”) that can be transferred across an interface under a variety of system conditions
+Transfer Limit Study – Study done to determine the range of megawatts (MW) that can be transferred across an interface under a variety of system conditions (See NERC Standard FAC-013).

-Interregional Study - study involving two or more adjacent regions, for example New York and New England
+Interregional Study – Study involving two or more adjacent regions, for example New York ISO and ISO New England (See Section 6.3 of the OATT).

-Overlapping Impact Study - optional study that an Interconnection Customer may select as part of its interconnection studies.
-This study provides information on the potential upgrades required for the generation project to qualify as a capacity resource in the Forward Capacity Market.
-(See Schedule 22 of the OATT, Section 6.2 or 7.3 and Schedule 25 of the OATT, Section 6.2 or 7.3)
+Overlapping Impact Study – Optional study that an Interconnection Customer may select as part of its interconnection studies.
+This study provides information on the potential upgrades required for the generation project to qualify as a capacity resource in the Forward Capacity Market (FCM) (See Schedule 22, Section 6.2 or 7.3 and Schedule 25, Section 6.2 or 7.3 of the OATT).

-FCM New Resource Qualification Network Capacity Interconnection Standard Analyses - study of the transmission system done to determine a list of potential Element or interface loading problems caused by a resource seeking to obtain a new or increased capacity supply obligation.
-This study is done if a System Impact Study for a generator interconnection is not complete.
-(See Planning Procedure 10, section 5.6)
+FCM New Resource Qualification Network Capacity Interconnection Standard Analyses – Study of the transmission system done to determine a list of potential Element or interface loading problems caused by a resource seeking to obtain a new or increased Capacity Supply Obligation (CSO).
+This study is done if an SIS for a generator interconnection is not complete (See ISO New England Planning Procedure No. 10 [PP 10], Section 5.6).

-FCM New Resource Qualification Overlapping Impact Analyses - study of the transmission system done to determine the deliverability of a resource seeking to obtain a new or increased capacity supply obligation.
-(See Planning Procedure 10, section 5.8)
+FCM New Resource Qualification Overlapping Impact Analyses – Study of the transmission system done to determine the deliverability of a resource seeking to obtain a new or increased CSO (See PP 10, Section 5.8).